-The proposed PMTFG can have one or more phases, and more than one module.
-The modules are connected in parallel.
-This is an important advantage in the case of a large production number, since a wide range of power can be covered for the stand alone plants.
-It has to be mentioned that the stand alone plants must have an AC/DC/AC converter and an energy storage device, such as a bulk of lead acid batteries, for example.
+The proposed PMTFG can have one or multiple phases, and several modules connected in parallel.
+This is an important advantage for large production case, since a wide range of power can be covered for the stand-alone plants.
+It has to be mentioned that the stand-alone plants must have an AC/DC/AC converter and an energy storage device, like a bulk of lead acid batteries, for example.